-Of the exports, the "Canadian Tracked Devices Exported Table" below shows that three R2 certified companies were involved in possibly illegal exports to developed countries.
-But no government/industry approved or Certified companies were involved in exports to developing countries.
+Of the exports, the "Canadian Tracked Devices Exported Table" below shows that one R2 certified company was involved in possibly illegal export to a developed country.
+No government/industry approved or Certified companies were involved in exports to developing countries.

-It is important to note that our deployment involving just 43 e-waste units (assuming an average of about 5 kg. each) is small in relation to the annual national weight of 724,000 tons.
+It is important to note that our deployment involving just 43 e-waste units (assuming an average of about 5 kg each) is small in relation to the annual national weight of 724,000 tons.
 This small sample size makes extrapolation an uncertain exercise except for the sake of argument.

-Nevertheless, it is clear that seven exported units are arguably indicative of a far bigger total mass than simply seven devices weighing approximately 35 kilograms.
-If we extrapolate for the sake of exploring what a scaling of the problem could well mean, we can take our definite export rate of 16%, and arrive at an annual figure of 115,840 metric tons of hazardous waste exported (very possibly illegally).
-This is the equivalent of about 3,217 40-foot intermodal containers of hazardous waste leaving Canada for export per annum!
+Nevertheless, it is clear that 5 exported units are arguably indicative of a far bigger total mass than simply 5 devices weighing approximately 25 kilograms.
+If we extrapolate for the sake of exploring what a scaling of the problem could well mean, we can take our definite export rate of 12%, and arrive at an annual figure of 86,880 metric tons of hazardous waste exported (very possibly illegally).
+This is the equivalent of about 3,148 40-foot intermodal containers of hazardous waste leaving Canada for export per annum!

-If we wish to approximate the exports to developing countries (4 or 9.3%), we are looking at 67,332 metric tons or, 1870 intermodal containers per annum.
+If we wish to approximate the exports to developing countries (4 or 9.3%), we are looking at 67,332 metric tons, or 1,870 intermodal containers per annum.
 If these extrapolations represent anything close to the truth, we have a serious problem of likely illegal and harmful export from Canada.